-- Our Métis Training to Employment (MTE) Program links training with employment, and we continue to find new ways to assist and prepare Métis individuals in finding meaningful employment.
+- Our Métis Education, Training & Information Services (METIS) program links training with employment, and we continue to find new ways to assist and prepare Métis individuals in finding meaningful employment.
 From job searches, to resume writing, and industry safety tickets to job fairs and summer student programs, we work with Métis people to navigate the labour market and close the employment/skills gap between Métis and non-Indigenous Canadians.

 - The Rupertsland Centre for Métis Research (RCMR) was created in 2011 to serve as an academic research entity designed specifically for concerns related to Métis people.